 Procurement is an essential process in business.
 It refers to the management aspects of purchasing goods needed for operations.
 It not only deals with logistics but also involves making sure that the company gets the best quality at the most affordable price.
 With efficient procurement, the company can carry out its function.
 There are no productivity delays and each department enjoys the steady availability of essential materials.

-With the help of technology, a majority of transactions relating to business procurement happens with the help of the internet.
+With the help of a purchase requisition software, it’s possible to implement a streamlined process that speeds up the purchase cycle.
 For example, a company can order office supplies from Aosonline and enjoy quick shipping.
 With electronic procurement or e-procurement, both suppliers and buyers benefit in the process.

 How does a company benefit from buying office supplies and other essential goods online?

 E-procurement has many advantages not only for managers but also for the entire organisation.

 - Reduced costs.
 Using an automated system to place orders and monitor transactions can improve performance.
 It’s possible to implement a streamlined process that speeds up the purchase cycle.
 Depending on the available technology, it’s also possible to take advantage of a bigger range of products as well as value-add services.